 Prevention consists of pasture management to control the numbers of eastern tent caterpillars and other procedures to prevent exposure of pregnant mares to eastern tent caterpillars.

-Potomac horse fever Potomac Horse Fever), caused by Ehrlichia risticii, may be followed by abortion in mid- to late gestation.
+Potomac horse fever Potomac Horse Fever Potomac horse fever (PHF) is an acute enterocolitis syndrome producing mild colic, fever, and diarrhea in horses of all ages, as well as abortion in pregnant mares.
+The causative agent is Neorickettsia... read more , caused by Neorickettsia risticii, may be followed by abortion in mid- to late gestation.
 There is placentitis, and the placenta is often retained.
 N risticii has been isolated from fetal lymphoid tissues after abortion.
 Histologically, there is fetal colitis.
 Identification of this colitis provides a presumptive diagnosis.
 There is a vaccine for Potomac horse fever, but its efficacy in preventing abortion is not known.

 Equine Mycotic Placentitis as a Cause of Abortion in Horses

 Mycotic placentitis in horses is also due to an ascending infection that causes a thickened chorioallantois with variable exudate.
 Causative agents include Aspergillus spp, Mucor spp, Candida spp, Histoplasma capsulatum, Coccidoides spp, and Cryptococcus neoformans.
 Fetuses aborted in late gestation may be fresh, with evidence of growth retardation.
 A pale, enlarged liver or dermatitis may be found.
 Hyphae are found in the placenta, liver, lungs, or stomach contents.